 4. Dividend Growth Rate

 5. Years of Div.
 Growth

 6. Rolling 4-yr Div. > 15%

-WM earned one Star in this section for 1.) above.
-A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
+WM earned no Stars in this section.
 The company has paid a cash dividend to shareholders every year since 1998 and has increased its dividend payments for 10 consecutive years.